Aaron98990/ways-of-the-game/offside.md

 ## Offside position then not

 When a player receives a ball, they may not be in an offside position anymore.
 This does not negate the fact that they were offside position when the ball was touched by a team-mate.
-You see this during corner kicks when the player that takes the corner is passed the ball back, when the the ball travels a distance, or when an attacker fails to retreat after their team loses the ball.
+You see this during corner kicks when the player that takes the corner is passed the ball back, when the ball travels a distance, or when an attacker fails to retreat after their team loses the ball.

 **An offside offense is an offense - even if no advantage is gained.
 Don't ignore it because no one asks for it.
 Yell the referee's name if they don't see your flag.**